Widely used software with key vulnerability sends cyber defenders scrambling

 Juan Andres Guerrero-Saade, principal threat researcher with cybersecurity firm SentinelOne, called it "one of those nightmare vulnerabilities that there’s pretty much no way to prepare for."

-In practice, this flaw allows an outsider to enter active code into the record-keeping process.
+In practice, the flaw allows an outsider to enter active code into the record-keeping process.
 That code then tells the server hosting the software to execute a command giving the hacker control.

 The issue was first publicly disclosed by a security researcher working for Chinese technology company Alibaba Group Holding Ltd 9988.HK, Apache noted in its security advisory.